Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #5: The Blue & Orange Porch Dog House with Built-In Feeding Station

-You know that moment when your golden retriever finally has a spot that feels like hers?
-Not just a sad plastic crate in the corner — but an actual house with a porch she can lounge on while you’re doing yard work nearby.
+I mean like when your golden retriever gets her own spot.
+Not just a sad plastic crate in the corner but her own house with her own little porch where she can lay while you’re in the yard working and doing yard work nearby.

 This one hits different.

-Royal blue and orange wood siding, real asphalt shingle roofing, a covered front porch, and — the part I’m obsessed with — a built-in elevated feeding station with two stainless steel bowls already set in place.
-It looks like a tiny cottage someone actually cared about building.
+The siding is royal blue and orange wood, the roof is real asphalt shingles, there is a covered front porch and most exciting of all, a built in elevated feeding station with 2 stainless steel bowls already set.
+It looks like a little cottage that someone actually cared enough to build.

 What you need to recreate this: